 A paper seeking approval for overseas travel should:

-- confirm that the Prime Minister has been consulted
+- confirm that the Prime Minister has approved the travel in principle

-- state the countries and cities to be visited, and the duration of the absence from New Zealand
+- state the countries and cities that the Minister or Parliamentary Under-Secretary intends to visit, and the duration of their absence from New Zealand

 - explain the reason for, and the value to New Zealand of the visit (e.g. specific conferences to be attended, or lists of those with whom discussions will be held, and for what reason)